lortordermur/mcserveme/README.md

 - Directory selection dialogs
 - Downloading and managing of server optimization mods
 - Editing the whitelist and ops list
-- World and settings backups
+- Renaming of worlds
-- Multiple worlds per server
+- Restore backups
 - Make a flatpak

 ---